 Headstones With Concrete Borders

-As of January 1st, 2022, the District will no longer perform cement setting for headstones (Exceptions may be made for Bronze Military markers, consult with DISTRICT staff).
-Families may, at their own discretion, have an outside vendor perform a concrete setting for their memorial marker.
+As of January 1st, 2022, the District will no longer perform cement setting for headstones (Exceptions may be made for Bronze Military markers, consult with District staff).
+Owners may, at their own discretion, have an outside vendor perform a concrete setting for their memorial marker.
 In these instances, the following specifications will apply: